Brown Berry

 Joshua Kormla Senuvie better known as Brown Berry is a Ghanaian Radio and TV Presenter.
 Born in the Volta Region and raised in the capital, Greater Accra Region, he rose to fame as an MC for the youth TV shows Fun World and Kiddafest.
 Having worked with countless youth related events and projects.
-Brown Berry hosts isocial TV which airs on Gh One and also a veejay for Zeex Music TV on Tv7, Top TV and ETv Ghana.
+Brown Berry hosts social TV which airs on Gh One and also a veejay for Zeex Music TV on Tv7, Top TV and ETv Ghana.

 Career

 Before his self titled radio Brown Berry show, he served as the managing editor for Skuul Life Pocket Magazine between 2005 and 2008.
 In 2007 he officially joined choice fm as the host of the Brown Berry Show.
 After three years of successfully hosting his Sunday Afternoon show he was approached to take charge of the After Drive spot of the station.

 Together with team of producers they took over the after drive show for two years and was moved to take charge of Highway 102 (the drive Time spot).
 After spending 8 years with choice fm, he moved to Yfm where he hosted the mid morning Saturday spot called Saturday Morning Live SML.
 His Time on the station was increased when YFm initiated the three day weekend seeing him host a new show called the Weekend Rush which airs Friday through to Sunday.